NLP and the Procrastination Habit (Part 1)

 Because we recognise how procrastination eats away at peace of mind we explore lots of was of dealing with it in our in-depth NLP courses.

-NLP ways of dealing with the procrastination habit
+NLP tips for dealing with procrastination

 Fortunately, NLP is particularly useful when it comes to modelling motivation, or understanding how it works, and in offering pointers for managing it.